🚚 BUY A PRENABELT - GET FREE SHIPPING IN CANADA!

 Another option that you could try prior to purchasing the PrenaBelt® is checking with your employer about getting your PrenaBelt® purchase reimbursed through a healthcare flexible spending account (FSA), which may cover maternity support belts like the PrenaBelt® under the orthopedic supports category.

-Several large studies have shown that going to sleep on your back during late pregnancy (after 28 weeks’ gestation) is associated with adverse pregnancy outcomes such as late stillbirth and low birth weight.[1,2] As your pregnancy advances, your baby and placenta grow bigger and heavier in your womb.
+In summary, several large studies have shown that going to sleep on your back during late pregnancy (after 28 weeks’ gestation) is associated with adverse pregnancy outcomes such as late stillbirth and low birth weight.[1,2] As your pregnancy advances, your baby and placenta grow bigger and heavier in your womb.
 When you are on your back, your womb and its contents rest on some of your major blood vessels, which can compress them and alter the blood flow within you and to your baby.
 For example, a recent study using advanced MRI techniques demonstrated that, on average, blood flow to the womb is reduced by 24% and oxygen transfer across the placenta is reduced by 6.2% when lying on the back in late pregnancy.[3]
 These new findings may be one of the reasons why you should avoid sleeping on your back starting at 28 weeks’ gestation.

-- Cronin RS, et al. An Individual Participant Data Meta-analysis of Maternal Going-to-Sleep Position, Interactions with Fetal Vulnerability, and the Risk of Late Stillbirth.
+1. Cronin RS, et al. An Individual Participant Data Meta-analysis of Maternal Going-to-Sleep Position, Interactions with Fetal Vulnerability, and the Risk of Late Stillbirth.
 The Lancet E Clin Med, 2019.

-- Anderson NH, et al. Association of Supine Going-to-Sleep Position in Late Pregnancy With Reduced Birth Weight: A Secondary Analysis of an Individual Participant Data Meta-analysis.
+2. Anderson NH, et al. Association of Supine Going-to-Sleep Position in Late Pregnancy With Reduced Birth Weight: A Secondary Analysis of an Individual Participant Data Meta-analysis.
 JAMA Netw Open, 2019.

 You can try to avoid sleeping on your back, but this is of unknown effectiveness and is easier said than done.
 When instructed to avoid sleeping on their back, pregnant individuals can do so moderately well, but this comes at a cost of reduced sleep quality, and the effectiveness of this approach is highly variable (it works for some but doesn’t work for others).[1]
 Making a conscious effort to avoid sleeping on your back can disturb your sleep, cause anxiety, and result in discomfort.

 A recent study [2] shed light on what happens after pregnant people fall asleep in the third trimester: they will change position 9-10 times per night and get out of bed once per night on average.
-The majority will spend about 45% of their night in their going-to-sleep position and 45% of their night in their waking position in the morning.
+The majority will spend about 45% of their night in their going-to-sleep posture and 45% of their night in their waking posture in the morning.
 For those who go to sleep on their back, they will spend about 50% of the night on their back, so these people can be advised against going to sleep on the back.
 For those who wake in the morning on their back, they spend about 33% of the night on their back, so they may benefit from a positional therapy device like the PrenaBelt®.

 With the PrenaBelt®, our goal is to help you by taking the worry out of sleep and making sleep more comfortable.
 With the PrenaBelt®, you can sleep however you like (including on your back), and the PrenaBelt® will make sure that your pelvis remains tilted toward one side or the other*, which will keep your womb off your major blood vessels.
-We anticipate that having more options for sleeping position will also make your sleep more comfortable.
+We anticipate that having more options for sleeping posture will also make your sleep more comfortable.

 *Note that this is not true of the PrenaBelt® Luna attachment, which works differently.
 The PrenaBelt® Luna attachment allows you to spend some time sleeping flat on your back.
 The PrenaBelt® Luna attachment activates your body’s natural mechanism to avoid discomfort during sleep and, through this mechanism, reduces the amount of time you spend sleeping flat on your back.[3,4]

-- Dorrian J, Warland J, Accuracy of Self-Reported Sleep Position in Late Pregnancy.
+1. Dorrian J, Warland J, Accuracy of Self-Reported Sleep Position in Late Pregnancy.
 PLoS ONE, 2014.

-- Wilson DL, et al. Polysomnographic analysis of maternal sleep position and its relationship to pregnancy complications and sleep-disordered breathing.
+2. Wilson DL, et al. Polysomnographic analysis of maternal sleep position and its relationship to pregnancy complications and sleep-disordered breathing.
 Sleep, 2022.

-- Warland J, et al. Modifying maternal sleep position in late pregnancy through positional therapy: A feasibility study.
+3. Warland J, et al. Modifying maternal sleep position in late pregnancy through positional therapy: A feasibility study.
 J Clin Sleep Med, 2018.

-- Kember AJ, et al. Modifying maternal sleep position in the third trimester of pregnancy with positional therapy: a randomised pilot trial.
+4. Kember AJ, et al. Modifying maternal sleep position in the third trimester of pregnancy with positional therapy: a randomised pilot trial.
 BMJ Open, 2018.

 Sleeping on the back in the third trimester of pregnancy is more common than you may think.
 According to published studies that have used video-based determination of sleeping position, including two research studies that we published, an average of 56 to 166 minutes per night (9.5-47% of sleep time) is spent sleeping on the back in the third trimester of pregnancy.[1-7] At approximately 120 minutes per night on the back, this translates to over 10,080 minutes (168 hours) on the back over the third trimester.